 Website: www.marshall.edu/it/office365

+Contact: IT Service Desk

+itservicedesk@marshall.edu

+304-696-3200

+Location: Drinko Library, 1 st Floor

+Cost: Free

 Information: Office 365 Education for Students is an Office 365 plan that is available at no additional charge to current Marshall students.
-The latest version of Office can be installed on up to 5 PCs or Macs and on other mobile devices including Android, iPad®, and Windows tablets.
+The latest version of Office can be installed on up to 5 PCs or Macs and on other mobile devices including Android, iPad [®] , and Windows tablets.
 It includes 1 TB of OneDrive storage, managed by Marshall University, for schoolwork and homework.
 In addition, students can edit and collaborate using SharePoint sites.

-Office of Accessibility and Accommodations
+Office of Acce ssibility and Accommodations